delamart/vault-mutual-unseal-tutorial/README.md

 ### Scaling

 We can now try scaling the main vault up to two instances to show that both will be automatically unsealed.
-You can also scale down the unlock vault to 0 (deleting it) and then bring it back up to see that it will also automaticlly unseal.
+You can also scale down the unlock vault to 0 (deleting it) and then bring it back up to see that it will also automatically unseal.

 ```
 > docker-compose -f docker-compose.yml -f dc.vault-u.yml -f dc.vault.yml -f dc.seal.yml up -d --scale vault=2